danceyoung/trycatch/README.md

 > - `cd apache-flume-1.8.0-bin/bin`, then run  `./diaper.h`

 3. **Sign in TryCatch**

 >  - Open http://danceyoung.github.io/trycatchfinally/  or iOS app [TryCatch], sign in with a account that username is `danceyoung@hotmail.com`, password is
    `diaper`
 > - Click the project "TryCatch Project Test", then browse the bug list and charts
 ## Developing custom components
+ - diaper-flume-conf.properties
+>
+> A config file that watch the specified files, and tail them in nearly real-time once detected new lines appended to the each files.
+Please link Apache Flume official doc http://flume.apache.org/releases/content/1.9.0/FlumeUserGuide.html#taildir-source
+> You may care about `agent.sources.loggerSource.filegroups` to config the logfiles wathed.

  - Manage the demo project

 > ![access token](https://github.com/danceyoung/trycatch/blob/master/resource/accesstokendemo.png?raw=true)
 Copy content in the 3 step, then you need to write the value to your application.
- 3. Download a demo java jar and run `java -jar xxx`
-> The jar will generating errors random and outputting to logfile.
+- Your backend application
-> Assuming this is your backend application, and output the exceptions to logfiles.
-Now you have to do is adding a json string to your log content, the json string contains `ttf_access_token` and `ttf_log_timestamp` properties.
+> Assuming the jar of demo is your backend applicaiont, you have to do is adding a json string to your log content, the json string contains `ttf_access_token` and `ttf_log_timestamp` properties.
-> `ttf_access_token` is the value copied in the prior step,
+> `ttf_access_token` is the value copied in the part of "Manage the demo project",
 > `ttf_log_timestamp` is the number of milliseconds of now date.
-> The source code is in [demo source code](https://github.com/danceyoung/trycatch/tree/master/demo) and demo java jar package [demo java jar ](https://github.com/danceyoung/trycatch/blob/master/demo/generror-1.0-SNAPSHOT-jar-with-dependencies.jar)
+> The source code is in [demo source code](https://github.com/danceyoung/trycatch/tree/master/demo)

- 4. Download Apache Flume

->  Download [Apache Flume](http://www.apache.org/dyn/closer.lua/flume/1.9.0/apache-flume-1.9.0-bin.tar.gz) then unzip a directory.

- 6. Configure Flume and start TryCatch agent

 ## License
 Trycatch is [MIT licensed](https://github.com/danceyoung/trycatch/blob/master/LICENSE)